tamunoWoks/python_notebook/lists_and_tuples.md

 'The ' + spam[1] + ' ate the ' + spam[0] + '.' # 'The bat ate the cat.'
 ```
+#### Note
-> Python will give you an `IndexError` error message if you use an index that exceeds the number of values in your list value:
+Python will give you an `IndexError` error message if you use an index that exceeds the number of values in your list value:
 ```python
 spam = ['cat', 'bat', 'rat', 'elephant']